 Looking into the eyes of a young child, you’ll see that most often there is no self, only an empty yet expansive presence behind the eyes.
 “Essence” is all that is contained in the body of a child, and essence has no concept of time, no worries, no fear, no expectations, no script, no ego.
 For a child, nothing exists beyond the precious bubble of time or temporal experience they are involved in at any given moment.
 If only that could last forever…

-Ultimately, what we are being taught through our schooling process is how to become “essential” and how to “compete” in the world.
+Ultimately, what we are being taught through our schooling process is how to become “essential,” “relevant,” and how to “compete” in the world.
 We mindlessly recite our allegiance to a country before we even know what the words mean.
 We quickly learn that the world is divided up into teams, and establish that a “country” is the team we belong to and something separate from every other country.
 With our clever intellect, we divided reality into a never-ending list of dualistic concepts: right-wrong, good-bad, gains-losses, us-them, etc. We’re taught to compete for good grades, compete for the best attendance, compete in sports, compete for prom court, compete for college placement, compete for jobs, compete for advancement, compete in the marketplace, and to compete against one another for not only survival but an imaginary social status that we think somehow defines us.
 From this level of thinking our “ego” begins to emerge.
 Our “EGO” is just a poorly designed coping mechanism we construct to hide from others the innate sense of fear we feel as we venture out into the world alone.
 It’s all posturing and it’s all a bluff.
 We feign confidence, when in fact, most of us are just struggling to love or even like ourselves.

 Life is no longer something we are connected to and having a symbiotic relationship with, but rather something to contend with and compete with.
 We see even the Earth as something to conquer, subdue, exploit, and cannibalize for the marketplace.
 We become separated and detached from everything, dividing even ourselves into two entities: our essence and our persona or ego.